A man named Robert Hastings once told the following story:

 The challenge and the opportunity for those who have been tithing is to give more than the tithe to Christian ministries.
 If you are paying lower income taxes as a result of being able to deduct the amount of your contributions from your taxable income, perhaps you could increase your giving by the amount of your income tax savings.
 Or, if you have been saving a higher percentage of your income than the percentage you have been giving to Christian ministries, you may want to think about reducing the percentage of your savings and increasing the percentage of your giving.

-If you have reached the level of savings you will need to meet your long-term financial goals, ask yourself if you need to continue to accumulate more savings.
-If you don’t really need to add to your savings, your surplus can be given to Christian ministries.
+If you are among the most fortunate people who already have reached the level of savings that should meet their long-term financial goals, ask yourself if it is necessary for you to continue to accumulate additional savings.
+If it is not necessary to continue to add to your savings, you can share your good fortune with other people by giving your surplus money to Christian ministries.
 If instead you wait until you die to make generous donations, you are unlikely to experience the same joy and satisfaction now that can come with knowing that your surplus is already benefiting others.

 Whether or not you tithe, your attitude about giving is of utmost importance, as indicated by 2 Corinthians 9:7, which says, “[L]et each one give as he purposes in his heart, not grudgingly or of necessity; for God loves a cheerful giver.”
 It is arguably better to give less than a tithe with a positive attitude than to tithe with a negative attitude.
 [Note: The Appendix that immediately follows addresses the question of whether or not any portion of a tithe should be given to an organization other than a church.]

 Should the Entire Tithe of Christians Be Given to a Church?